Zen Rabbit’s Holistic Guide to Crop Circles: A Journey of Revelation

 Moving on, Buckle’s views on modern, rural Wiltshire are as warm as his thoughts on interconnectedness.
 He sees it a Keelian style window area for all sorts of weirdness.
 Criss-crossed by leys, it attracted the human circle makers who are inspired, protected and guided by a mystical force.

-Inevitably, temperatures cool as the divisive subject as certain, unnamed, contemporary researchers is discussed.
+Inevitably, temperatures cool as the divisive subject of certain, unnamed, contemporary researchers is discussed.
 Some of them are making money.
 Yes, but Buckle’s book isn’t free.
 Some researchers are certainly withholding information as to what they know about the extent of human circle making.
 I understand this, but Buckle makes the error of reducing their motivations to a false dichotomy: they’re either money-grabbers or inept.
 Sorry, but there is also the possibility some of them sincerely believe there is a genuine, non-human crop circle phenomenon.
 Even Zen Rabbit won’t say 100% of crop circles are man-made!

 Buckle would also have been better off staying away from criticising researchers’ pseudoscientific methods as his own reasoning, outlined above, is no better.
 It’s a bit like when Pat Delgado scoffed at Terence Meaden.
 Both were, as history reveals, well off the mark.